Recommend Niche Content Packages For Website content?

 The other thing is that you get a wide range of topics

-with NCP which isn't really suitable to a SBI style website where you want to build a lot of content around one theme.
+with NCP which isn't really suitable to a Solo Build It style website where you want to build a lot of content around one theme.

 We've got a lot of different themes on hobby and lifestyle because